I devote this section to the magical and mysterious items I might encounter in my studies.

 Splits my vision into multiple sections, similar to what a spider might see.
 I am unsure whether it actually grants me more vision...

-How does one even begin to draw this, let alone discover it?
+How does one even begin to draw this?
+I suppose I'd best look into pattern manipulation.

-Judging by the pattern signature, I can only imagine that it summons something.
+Judging by the pattern signature, I can only hazard a guess that it affects a location somehow?